-This is a delicious Easter tradition, and if you have leftovers, you could make an awesome Bread n Butter pudding (but we rarely get there!)
+This is a delicious Easter Bread tradition, and if you have leftover bread, you could make an awesome Bread n Butter pudding (but we rarely get there!)
 Everyone thinks that their Kulich recipe is the best, I hope you enjoy mine, and the easiness of the bread machine dough recipe.
 Bon Appetit! Приятного аппетита!

 - 1 cup very warm milk